willmendesneto/willmendesneto.github.io/_posts/2014-10-28-creating-a-crud-in-a-single-angular-controller.markdown

  });
 {% endhighlight %}

-Neste controller podemos destacar alguns métodos/parâmetros:
+In this contest we can highlight some methods / parameters:

-- init: Método chamado ao inicializar o nosso controller
+- init: method called to initialize our controller;
-- numberOfPages: Retorna a quantidade de contatos
+- numberOfPages: Returns the number of contacts;
-- reset: Reinicia o valor dos formulários com os campos vazios
+- reset: Resets the value of the forms with empty fields;
-- create: Insere um contato da lista de contatos
+- create: Inserts a contact from the contacts list;
-- update: Update a item in _items
+- update: Update the item in _items;
-- save: Abstração dos métodos de inserir/alterar
+- save: Abstraction methods to insert / change;
-- delete: Remove um contato da lista de contatos
+- delete: Remove a contact from the contacts list;

-Agora sim, podemos criar as nossas views/templates.
-Sem mais delongas vamos criar as views:
+Now we can create our views / templates.
+Without further ado lets create the views:

 `list.html`